kcudding/ecotheory.github.io/teach/density-dependent.md

 growth and a bigger step, that demonstrates instability.

 ![](density-dependent_files/figure-html/unnamed-chunk-3-1.png)<!-- -->
-Figure 1.3.
 Population growth rate, $dN=dt$, as a function of $N$.
 Data points are chosen arbitrarily for analysis.
-Arrows pointing to the stable equilibrium point at carrying capacity.
-(Code for graph adapted from Stevens, 2009)
+Arrows are pointing to the stable equilibrium point at carrying capacity (adapted from Stevens, 2009)

-* When the population number is at 100 (point b) or 200 (point c), the population will grow, moving along the x-axis, until population growth rate slows so much that it comes to rest where $N=K=500$.
+* When the population number is at 100 (point b) or 200 (point c), the population will grow, moving along the x-axis, until population growth rate slows so much that it comes to rest where $N=K=500$

-* When the population number is at 550 (point e), $dN/dt$ is negative, so $N$ shrinks back down to $N=K=500$.
+* When the population number is at 550 (point e), $dN/dt$ is negative, so $N$ shrinks back down to $N=K=500$

-* When population number is at 0 (point a) or 500 (point d), the population growth rate is at zero so that the density will not change.
+* When population number is at 0 (point a) or 500 (point d), the population growth rate is at zero so that the density will not change

 From the above analysis, we can conclude that: A logistic population growth model is a system with stability, and carrying capacity $K$ is the stable equilibrium point.
 Any disturbance may cause the population size $N$ to deviate from it.